Hasandev08/Redux-Practice/README.md

 # Redux-Practice
-It contains all the material for redux during the learning period.
+It is the code written during the learning of Redux